 3. Keep mixing the potatoes every few minutes.

-It’s cold outside and all you want is some spicy noodle soup, don’t you?
+It’s cold outside and all I want is some spicy noodle soup, don’t you?
 I love pasta but instant noodles aren’t healthy for your overall well-being.
 I also wanted to try fresh homemade ramen but finding a restaurant with a good plant-based version is almost impossible.
 So one day I decided to give it my best shot and the results were miraculous.
 Seriously, I even impressed myself with this one.
 I went through a large series of soup concoctions throughout the winter with assorted sizes of noodles as well as a plethora of ingredients & spices.
 They were all extremely delicious, while also providing some much-needed warmth and safeguarding nutrients.

 - Coconut Oil - 1 tablespoon